 The photos taken by our tour group were lousy quality, so we didn’t buy the CD.

 Day 9 – Tirau

-On the way back to Auckland we past through the town of Tirau which has metallic sculptures on many of it’s buildings.
+On the way back to Auckland we passed through the town of Tirau which has metallic sculptures on many of its buildings.
 It’s quite the roadside attraction.